-When I met Brian’s family back in the 1980s, I had a bit of a culture shock.
-They had traveled and lived in different parts of the world including Turkey and the Middle East.
-Brian’s mom had learned to make Middle Eastern dishes like lamb shish kabobs, baba ganoush (eggplant dip), jajik (the ubiquitous yogurt/cucumber dish which goes by different names depending on the country in the middle east), and hummus served with pita bread.
+When I met Brian’s family back in the 1980s, I had a tiny bit of culture shock since they had traveled and lived in different parts of the world, including Turkey and the Middle East.
+Brian’s mom had learned to make Middle Eastern dishes like lamb shish kabobs, baba ganoush (eggplant dip), jajik (the yogurt/cucumber dish which has different names & variations, depending on the country- Greek tzatziki, Egyptian zabadi, Indian cucumber raita, etc.), and hummus (garbanzo bean dip) served with pita bread.

 No one I knew ate these dishes, let alone made them from scratch.

-But make them she did and, trying to make a good impression on my new family, I ate them.
-I found I loved the shish kabobs and baba ganoush is still the only way I will eat eggplant, but jajik?
-That I stay far, far away from- as I do with anything that contains fresh cucumbers.
+At that point in my life I was more picky about food, but trying to make a good impression on my new family, I ate them.
+I found I loved the shish kabobs, and baba ganoush is still the only way I will eat eggplant, but jajik?
+That I stay far, far away from- as I do with anything that contains fresh cucumbers, ha!

-But hummus I actually learned to make, it was so good.
-I was not surprised that by the 1990s it became wildly popular and suddenly you could find it in delis and groceries and the recipe in newspapers.
+But hummus was our favorite and I actually learned to make it since it was so good.
+I was not surprised that by the 1990s it became wildly popular and suddenly you could find it in delis and groceries and get the recipe in newspapers.
+It’s super easy to make, is perfect with vegetables as well as chips and pita and makes a nice dip alternative to the normal creamy-cheese type dips.

 This went on for years, really, before I realized that sesame seeds could be ground just like nuts to make a “butter.”
 Duh.
-Sesame seeds are something I usually have on hand.
-And although the texture is not as smooth as some of the store-bought hummus (which I’m not sure that I like…), the flavor is great, so I like to call this a “rustic” hummus.
+Sesame seeds are something it’s easy to keep on hand- they’re inexpensive and I use them on granola bites, in Asian dishes and more.
+And guess what?
+It’s easy to grind the seeds as a first step, as well as convenient and makes a delicious hummus!
+The texture may not be as smooth as some of the store-bought hummus (which I’m not sure that I like, actually) but the flavor is great.
+This is the only way I make it, now!

-The ultimate test, though, came when I (hesitantly) served it to my in-laws, practically tripping over my words to prepare my mother-in-law for the fact that it wasn’t “real” hummus made with tahini.
+The ultimate test to this tahini-less hummus, though, came when I (hesitantly) served it to my in-laws, practically tripping over my words to prepare my mother-in-law for the fact that it wasn’t “real” hummus made with tahini.

 Her verdict?
 “I think this is the best hummus I’ve ever had.”